 Humans aren’t the only species who can benefit from a good massage.
-This luxury can and should be extended to our furry companions, who can experience great relief by way of this gentle and non-invasive therapy.
+This luxury can and should be extended to our furry companions, who can experience great relief by way of dog massage.
 Massaging your dog doesn’t require a special certificate or extensive knowledge, either; virtually any pet parent can perform effective, yet gentle massage techniques on their fur baby as a part of their regular dog grooming routine.
-With some tips and a little guidance, you will be ready to give your dog the best treat of all—relaxation and rejuvenation.
+Learn how to give a dog a massage, and you will be ready to give your dog the best treat of all—relaxation and rejuvenation.

 A dog massage doesn’t just feel good—it can also provide a host of health benefits for your pup, both physically and mentally.

 According to Sally Morgan, PT, CST, holistic physical therapist for pets and people, dog massages can improve the health of your dog by increasing circulation, relaxing muscle spasms and muscle tension, correcting muscle imbalances, improving posture and gait, and promoting relaxation.
 “A dog that is in physical balance is likely to be in emotional balance, so massage can provide many layers of benefit for your dog,” Morgan says.
 “Massage for your dog can improve his connection through his body, so that he is more aware of where his body is in space, [and] more able adjust to shifting environmental factors or emotional stresses.”